jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

     Baseline-v1.4.0,Human_tutorial,Father,beam_shuffle,27669525
     # The JobList column will differ based on SLURM job numbers
     ```

+**The following will provide a conservative estimate for the `--max-examples` and `--est-examples` parameters to ensure shuffling easily fits within your available memory.**

 After confirming all (7) jobs complete successfully, run the following at the command line: